 Thumbtack | Payments

-Platform(s): Responsive Web with native mobile support
+Platform(s): Responsive Web and native mobile support

 Where: Thumbtack.com, App Store, Google Play